fairlight1337/libcflie/README.md

 You basically have two options:

-*Recommended way:*  Set up your USB permissions for the CrazyRadio dongle (this is the recommended way).
+*Recommended way:* Set up your USB permissions for the CrazyRadio dongle.
 For this to work, create a new file at `/etc/udev/rules.d/99-crazyradio.rules` and put this line into it:
 ```
 SUBSYSTEM=="usb", ATTRS{idVendor}=="1915", ATTRS{idProduct}=="7777", MODE=="0664", GROUP=="plugdev"
 ```
 Now replug your dongle and you're set.
-Start it with:
+Start the example `ex-gui` application from the `libcflie/build` (after typing `make`) with:
 ```
 ./../bin/ex-gui
 ```

 Exit the example by pressing `ESC`.

-*For testing purposes:* Run your programs as root.
-For the `ex-gui` example, this would mean (starting from the libcflie/build directory after typing `make`):
+*For testing purposes:* Run your programs as root:
 ```
 sudo ./../bin/ex-gui
 ```

 Again, exit the example by pressing `ESC`.